eea/eea.sitestructurediff/trunk/eea.sitestructurediff/trunk/eea/sitestructurediff/README.txt

   >>> getT(view.statusdata())
   [('plone-folder-Folder2-1', '0 (1/3)'), ('plone-folder-Folder1-1', '0 (1/3)')]

-In a subpath we weant to see only the folders that are missing a language
+In a subpath we want to see only the folders that are missing a language

   >>> view = SitemapView(self.portal.folder, self.portal.REQUEST)
   >>> view.request['path'] = '/plone/folder/Folder2'